-The Dakota's factory radios are reasonably easy to remove and replace, regardless of which dash configuration you're working with.
+The Dakota's factory radios are reasonably easy to remove, regardless of which dash configuration you're working with.
 The illustrated, step-by-step instructions in the Crutchfield MasterSheet included with your order will show you everything you need to do.

 You'll need a dash kit to install the new radio, and it's available at a discount with your Crutchfield stereo purchase.